H2CO3/Sparkling/README.md

   3. Execute the bytecode.

 The Sparkling C API provides functions for these tasks.
-For usage information, have a look at implementation of the stand-alone interpreter in `repl.c`.
+For usage information, have a look at implementation of the stand-alone interpreter in `spn.c`.

 Building the library and the REPL
 =================================